Rayckey/XR1ControllerOL/README.md

 The actuators are set to profile position mode

 ### 4. MoCap Mode
-The user can directly control the robot via Motion Capture.
+The user can directly control the robot via Joint State Topics.
 The actuators are set to profile position mode

 ### 5. IK Mode